180 (video game)

-180 is a darts video game released for the ZX Spectrum, Commodore 64, Amstrad CPC, Atari 8-bit family in 1986 and MSX in 1987.
+180 is a darts video game released for the ZX Spectrum, Commodore 64, Amstrad CPC, and Atari 8-bit computers in 1986 and MSX in 1987.

 Gameplay

 The player competes in 501 darts against other darts players waiting in a championship tournament with normal darts rules applying, subtracting your score from 501 to zero whilst finishing on a double.
-Beginning at the quarter finals, the player must win a best of three match to advance through the tournament.
-Win another match in the semi final stage to advance to the final and face the World Champion Jammy Jim.
+Beginning at the quarter-finals, the player must win a best of three match to advance through the tournament.
+Win another match in the semi-final stage to advance to the final and face the World Champion Jammy Jim.
 In the final match however, the player needs to win just one leg against him to win the tournament.
 Players can also compete against another human player or play Round the Clock, throwing darts around the dartboard from 20 to 1 within a time limit.